Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach: Data Analysis

-are impressive and confirm the quadratic dependence of the partition size discussed in Section~\ref{sec:sim5_sens}.
-Moreover, the strong dependence on the number of $J$ competitive models assessed is worth noting.
-Here $J=4$, this suggests a marginal computational burden for each competitive model.
+Recalling that all the analyses are produced on a personal laptop (with just 5 physical cores) with minimal human intervention, the total run time of only 4.5 minutes with $K=4,000$ and 15 minutes with $K=2,000$ for \textsc{dbps} is impressive and confirms the quadratic dependence of the partition size discussed in Section~\ref{sec:sim5_sens}.
+Moreover, the strong dependence on the number of $J$ competitive models is worth noting.
+With $J=4$, this suggests a marginal computational burden for each competitive model.